 How To Get to Oregon

-Visitors traveling to Oregon by plane will likely arrive at one of four airports: Portland International Airport (PDX), Eugene Airport (EUG), Bend-Redmond Municipal Airport (RMD) or Rogue Valley – Medford International Airport (MFR).
+Most visitors traveling to Oregon will likely arrive by plane at one of four airports: Portland International Airport (PDX), Eugene Airport (EUG), Bend-Redmond Municipal Airport (RMD) or Rogue Valley – Medford International Airport (MFR).

 Before starting your search for flights, use our tips for Finding Cheap Airfare.